WCU-CS-CooperLab/demo-games-cndlovu/README.md

 # Project 3
 Flyer Survival Duel [✈️▶️](flyer/FlyerSurvival)

-**Unfortunately, the game is not fully supported by the browser.
+**Unfortunately, the game is not fully supported by the browser and GITHUB push is more 100mb.
 I recommend downloading the game and running it on your computer, as the browser cannot properly render the jet fighter plane or provide a smooth experience.
 [HERE](flyer/FlyerSurvivalDuel)**

 # Coin Dash 🏃‍♂️💨
 First Day showing a character [here](coindash/player_scene/)